Preliminary Written and Oral Examinations

 Written Preliminary Report

 The Written Preliminary Report serves as a test of the student’s own research capabilities, knowledge, and ability to communicate clearly and effectively in written English.
-The report must consist entirely of material that is independently written by the student and the student should be the sole author of the report.
 The report should be of a length similar to a medium-length conference publication, that is about 4,000-8,000 words not including references (equivalent to 6-10 pages following ACM’s SIG Proceedings format).
-A research paper can be attached as an appendix.
+The list of acceptable WPE documents goes beyond traditional formats (e.g., literature reviews, completed research projects).
+Students may submit any document type deemed appropriate for their research area, this includes but is not limited to experiment and analysis papers or any other research outputs commonly accepted in their field.
+Faculty advisors will confirm with the preliminary exam committee at the time of submission that the submitted WPE document aligns with the research area’s standards.
 The same committee will examine both the written report and the oral exam.

 After the WPE has been initiated, the student should allow for at least two weeks for the paper to go through the review process.
 Once a decision has been rendered to the GPC, the student will be alerted to the outcome of the examination and be given next steps.
 A student who passes the WPE may continue on to schedule the Preliminary Oral Examination.
 A student who does not pass the WPE may or may not be given the opportunity to retake the examination depending on the decision of the WPE committee.